-I'm an expert in collaborating to help a coauthor write a book.
+I help experts and public figures write a book.
 Here are some of the projects I've worked on.

 In November and December of 2014, I had the pleasure of writing a memoir with Mo'ne Davis for children ages 8-12.